indimail/indimail-virtualdomains/.github/README-indimail.md

 221 argos.indimail.org closing connection
 ```

-Without the **SMTPS** environment variable [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) supports STARTTLS capability if it finds the environment variable <b>STARTTLS</b> set.
+Without the **SMTPS** environment variable [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) supports STARTTLS capability if it finds the environment variable **STARTTLS** set.
 Here we show how [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1) can be used even for non-encrypted connection.
 You can use the popular `telnet` command too.
 In fact the [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1) binary that comes with indimail-mta can be used like telnet for both encrypted as well as non-encrypted connections.
 However, with telnet you cannot use STARTTLS.
 For that we can use [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1) as shown in the second example below (you can also use `openssl s_client -starttls smtp localhost:2025`)

 ```
 # Run tcpserver in the background